 Split, on Croatia’s Dalmation coast, offers a wonderful blend of rich history, culture and geographical variety.
-It’s a great family holiday destination, as there are lots of things to do in Split for children.
+It’s an ideal family holiday destination, as there are plenty of things to do in Split for children.

 In this guide we share our 10 best things to do in Split:-

-In the heart of Split’s Old Town is Diocletian’s Palace, an ancient palace built for the Roman emperor at the turn of the 4th Century.
-This impressive monument is a fine example of some of the best- preserved architecture in the world and is one of the most visited sights in Split.
+Diocletian’s Palace is an ancient palace built for the Roman emperor at the turn of the 4th Century.
+This impressive monument is part of an ancient complex, which includes over 200 historical buildings.
+The Palace is a UNESCO building and a fine example of some of the best- preserved architecture in the world.

 Admission to Diocletian’s Palace is free.
 Alternatively, you can buy a ticket which will permit you to explore the excavated remains of the basements.
 Avid Game of Thrones fans will note that this is the actual setting for Daenerys’ throne room.

 After a visit to Diocletian’s Palace, take a walking tour of the rest of Split’s Old Town.
 Split is relatively small compared to some cities and very compact, which makes it easy to navigate on foot.
 This is ideal if it’s your first time in Split, as there’s something new at every corner.

 Split is a beautiful city.
 It has a maze of winding alleys and backstreets, where you can see its Romanesque churches and baroque architecture.
 Look out for the Cathedral of St Domnius, the world’s oldest Catholic cathedral.

 Afterwards, stop for a drink at Pjaca Square (People’s Square), where you can watch the world go by.
 Opposite is the Old Town Hall, which is one of the many museums in Split and will often host visiting art exhibitions.